 The alarm started sounding again and a second red light lit on the depth-under-keel gauge, indicating they were firmly wedged on the bottom.

 “Fuck!”
 Percy yelled, punching the alarm-silence button a second time.
 “Fucking fuck!
-Piero you fucking amateur, what the fuck did you do?
+Piero, you fucking amateur, what the fuck did you do?
 Bastian, power down the fucking motor before we’re driven permanently into the muck.”

 Bastian pulled the throttle back to zero.
 Percy could hear Hemi and Piero discussing the situation on the bridge.
 Piero’s voice was aggravated.
 Hemi was speaking in his usual even tone.
 But Percy could not quite make out what they were saying.
 She climbed to the bridge.

-“Captain Percy, this never happened before.”
-Piero said as she came through the hatch.
+“Captain Percy, this never happened before,” Piero said as she came through the hatch.
 “The silt underneath sometimes moves around.
 This channel has always been deep enough.”

 “For a fucking loaded submarine?
 Or have you just brought fucking empty transport ships through here before?”
 Percy was turning red.

-“I’ll get you off, do not worry Captain Percy.”
+“I’ll get you off, do not worry, Captain Percy.”
 He leaned over the hatch and cupped one small hand to the side of his mouth. “’Hoy!
 You at the throttle controls: reverse motor, two knots.”

 “And then what?
 Fucking back the whole way out to the main channel?
 It’s not like there’s room to fucking turn around here.”